gscalzo/ButlerAI/README.md

 ## Installation 🚀

 1. Download the latest release from the Releases page
-2. Move Butler.app to your Applications folder
+2. Move ButlerAI.app to your Applications folder
-3. Launch Butler
+3. Launch ButlerAI
 4. Configure your OpenAI API key in settings

 ## Setup ⚙️